dwgnr/ki-zentrum.github.io/_pages/cluster/user-guide.md

 **Important Notes:**

-- Interactive jobs with `srun` or `salloc` can only be executed by explicitely setting the **Quality of Service** with `--qos=interactive` (unless when used within a submission script).
+- Interactive jobs with `srun` or `salloc`, unless when used within a submission script, can only be submitted by explicitely setting the **Quality of Service** (either `--qos=interactive` or `--qos=preemptible`).
 - Interactive jobs are not intended for long-running computations that consume a large amount of resources.
-Instead, they are meant for quick explorations, installations (e.g. setting up virtual environments) or testing your code on the compute node.
+They are meant for quick explorations, installations (e.g. setting up virtual environments) or testing your code on the compute node.

 ### Attach to a Running Job